ShaonMajumder/weather-station-free-demo/README.md

-# Project Title
+# Weather-Dashboard

 ## Overview

-[Project Name] is an advanced research project focused on [brief description of the project].
+Weather-Dashboard is an advanced research & commercial project focused on [brief description of the project].
 It leverages cutting-edge technologies to address [key challenges or objectives].
 This README provides a high-level overview of the project, highlighting its basic functionalities.

 ## Key Features